aklivity/zilla-docs/src/how-tos/zilla-plus-aws-ecs-fargate.md

 ---
 icon: aky-zilla-plus
-description: This Guide will walk you through deploying a simple Zilla Plus service running on AWS Fargate.
+description: This Guide will walk you through deploying a simple Zilla Plus service running on AWS ECS Fargate.
 Zilla Plus is an enterprise-ready, Kafka-native edge, and service proxy.
 It is a flexible, secure, and reliable way of creating stateless, multi-protocol API entry points into your Kafka cluster for both native and non-native Kafka clients.
 ---

-# Deploying Zilla Plus on AWS Fargate
+# Deploying Zilla Plus on AWS ECS Fargate

 [Available in <ZillaPlus/>](https://www.aklivity.io/products/zilla-plus)
 {.zilla-plus-badge .hint-container .info}